This post may contain affiliate links, from which we earn an income.

-One of the most important medieval fortresses in Europe, the Imperial Castle of Nuremberg is a group of medieval fortified buildings which dominate the historical centre of the city.
-Home of German kings and emperors for more than 500 years, the castle was first mentioned as a royal property in 1050, and it became a major royal residence throughout the time of the Holy Roman Empire in Germany.
+One of the most important medieval fortresses in Europe, the Imperial Castle of Nuremberg is a group of medieval fortified buildings that dominate the historical center of the city.
+Home to German kings and emperors for more than 500 years, the castle was first mentioned as a royal property in 1050, and it became a major royal residence throughout the time of the Holy Roman Empire in Germany.

 After the dissolution of the Holy Roman Empire in 1806 and the incorporation of Nuremberg into the Kingdom of Bavaria, the castle found new interest as a monument of German history.

 Kaiserburg Nürnberg suffered serious damage in World war II but was reconstructed, and still looks much as it did through the centuries.
-There is a lot to see in the castle inluding the Pentagonal Tower and the Kaiserburg, both of which date from the 11th century.
-The chapel, the Sinwell Tower, and the Deep Well, which reaches more than 50 metres into the rock below, all date from the 13th century.
+There is a lot to see in the castle including the Pentagonal Tower and the Kaiserburg, both of which date from the 11th century.
+The chapel, the Sinwell Tower, and the Deep Well, which reach more than 50 meters into the rock below, all date from the 13th century.

 Badly damaged in the Thirty Years War, a local nobleman completed a Baroque conversion in the late 17th century, turning the castle into a romantic residential home.
 Further 19th century renovations ensured that the castle became a leading building of North German historicism.

 The remains of these styles can be seen in the Renaissance staircase tower and Gothic arched windows in the courtyard.
-Within the castles 50 rooms you’ll find lavish decoration including inlaid floors, panelled walls, and marble fireplaces.
-Outside are several beautifully laid out gardens, perfect for stolling on a warm afternoon.
+Within the castle’s 50 rooms you’ll find lavish decorations including inlaid floors, paneled walls, and marble fireplaces.
+Outside are several beautifully laid out gardens, perfect for strolling on a warm afternoon.

-Another schloss from a fairytale, Eltz Castle has all the elements – Rapunzel towers, half-timbered detail, pointy roofs, and access over a narrow bridge through a stone arch, all set atop a rocky promontory surrounded by dense forest.
+Another Schloss from a fairytale, Eltz Castle has all the elements – Rapunzel like fairy tale towers, half-timbered detail, pointy roofs, and access over a narrow bridge through a stone arch, all set atop a rocky promontory surrounded by dense forest.
 Your first sight of Burg Eltz is unforgettable!

 Enlarged over the centuries, by the mid-1600s the castle had reached its present size and today, the incomparable architecture from the Middle Ages makes this castle one-of-a-kind.

-Highlights of a visit include the Knights Hall, and its suits of armor, an original 15th century kitchen, the armory and treasury.
-The latter houses one of Germany’s most important private collections of historic art works, including gold and silver, jewelry and other treasures.
+Highlights of a visit include the Knights Hall, and its suits of armor, an original 15th century kitchen, the armory, and the treasury.
+The latter houses one of Germany’s most important private collections of historic artworks, including gold and silver, jewelry, and other treasures.